Chemotion/ChemOrc/README.md

 As long as you installed an instance of Chemotion using this tool, the upgrade process is quite straightforward:

 - First make sure that you have the [latest version of this tool](#updating-the-tool).
-- Prepare for update by running `chemotion` > `instance` > `upgrade` > `pull image only`.
+- Prepare for update by running `./chemCLI` > `instance` > `upgrade` > `pull image only`.
 This will download the latest chemotion image from the internet if not already present on the system.
 Doing this saves you time later (during scheduled downtime).
 - Schedule a downtime of at least 15 minutes; more if you have a lot of data that needs to backed up.
-During the downtime, run `chemotion` > `instance` > `all actions` to backup your data followed by an upgrade of the instance.
+During the downtime, run `./chemCLI` > `instance` > `all actions` to backup your data followed by an upgrade of the instance.

 > When upgrading from ELN version 1.3, please create a backup using chemCLI version 0.2.2 or above.
 This is because the data backup script provided inside the container is broken and this is fixed by chemCLI tool.